 On the other hand, if you’ve not got a bunch of skills to write about yet, cover the ones you do have in your work experience section and highlight them in your cover letter so the hiring manager will still see them.

 There are countries where it’s standard to include a photo of yourself on your resume; for places where it’s not common, it really should be avoided.

-To give you a general rule of thumb, you should have your photo on your social media and your own website, if you have one, because this is where a recruiter will expect to find it.
+To give you a general rule of thumb, you should have your photo on your social media and your personal website, if you have one because this is where a recruiter will expect to find it.

 However, when you’re applying in an image-led industry such as broadcast journalism or performing arts, having a photo is fine and often even expected of you.

 It’s an easy line to type, to say that you were amazing at your last job.

 As they say, “talk is cheap” so you need to pull out some facts and figures to prove your point to the recruiter who’s reading your resume.
 Give them: